-In year 2000, a group of lightly carved hieroglyphic Luwian inscriptions were discovered on the back wall of a rock shelter by archeologist Anneliese Peschlow-Bindokat.
-The location known as Suratkaya is about 1000 meter high in the Beşparmak Mountain (ancient Latmos), near the lake of Latmos (ancient Gulf of Latmos).
+In year 2000, a group of lightly carved Hieroglyphic Luwian inscriptions was discovered on the back wall of a rock shelter by archaeologist Anneliese Peschlow-Bindokat.
+The location known as Suratkaya is about 1000 meter high in the Beþparmak Mountain (ancient Latmos), near the lake of Latmos (ancient Gulf of Latmos).
 There are 5 groups of signs distributed over a 12 by 4 meter rock surface.
 The left most group of the signs mentions the Land of Mira, while others appear to be names of some princes.
-The largest and the most clear one of the signs is the 5th group which includes a name that has been read as Kupaya.
-This was suggested to be the same person as Mira king Kupanta-Kurunta, whose name may have been in Karabel.
-However the name is accompanied with the title "Great Prince" which is very unusual considering that even the actual princes of the Hittite great kings did not use such a title.
-It is known that Kupanta-Kurunta was the adopted son of Mira king Mashuiluwa, and the latter was married to a Hittite princess, a daughter of Suppiluliuma I. If the Kupanta-Kurunta association can be accepted, the inscription may date to end of 14th century BCE.
+The largest and the most clear one of the signs is the 5th group which includes the unusual title "Great Prince" (MAGNUS.REX.FILIUS) which is not encountered anywhere else.
+Its implications and the reading of the title bearer's name (Ku-x-ya) remains uncertain.

 Tayfun Bilgin, 2012.